Mathematics - Natural Sciences Library: Home

 Privileges: Borrowing privileges are extended to faculty, members, visitors and staff of the Institute for Advanced Study with a valid IAS ID card.
 Visiting scholars, with prior authorization, may consult books in the library reading room.

 The goal is that the collection should be accessible to as many members of the IAS community as possible.
 Therefore, borrowed IAS items should not be taken off of the IAS campus ; and items must be easily retrievable on demand.
 We strongly prefer that items be kept if your on-campus office, if at all possible.
 Please notify the Librarian if you wish to transfer, or take possession of, a book that has already been signed out to a specific member.

 Check-Out: Borrowers should sign and date two book cards found on the inside back cover of the book, or bound periodical.
 Books may be signed out after hours, but the cards should always be placed in the location's designated box, to be filed by Library staff.

-Returns: All books must be returned before a Member's last day at the Institute; you'll be contacted approximately 1-2 weeks prior to your scheduled departure date.
+Returns: All books must be returned to Fuld Hall before a Member's last day at the Institute; you'll be contacted approximately 1-2 weeks prior to your scheduled departure date.
 If you leave early, please make arrangements to return your books at that time, or find alternate means of returning them.

 Renewal: An inventory is performed at the end of each academic year (June-July), and so all books must be either be a) returned at that time or b) confirmed by photograph or in person for the following academic year.

 Short-Term Visitors: Visitors and students who have access to office space may also borrow books; or alternately sign items out to the office of their collaborator/sponsor; however, recalls and transfers of items from other Members must be negotiated by the student's Sponsoring Member or Faculty supervisor.